ramrao0102/cs5293sp22-project2/README.md

     ] <br>
   }, <br>

+Also, included is the file srep00196-s3.csv.
+This file has more than 50,000 records.
+I could only use 35,000 records with the memory avialable on my VM instance. <br>

 ## RAM required for Execution

-Note that I needed to have 32GB RAM on my VM Instance for this application to complete execution with full dataset. <br>
+Note that I needed to have 64GB RAM on my VM Instance for this application to complete execution with full yummly.json dataset and 35,000 records from the <br>
+srep00196-s3.csv dataset. <br>

 ## Packages